Exempted Company

 Are different classes of ownership interests possible?
 If so, what are some examples of different classes?

-It is possible to have different classes of shares such as ordinary shares, management shares and preference shares.
+It is possible for an exempted company to have different classes of shares (such as ordinary shares, management shares and preference shares) with different rights, restrictions, terms and conditions.

 What documentation is required for the transfer of ownership interests?

-Transfers of shares are governed by the articles of association.
-Typically, a share transfer form is required and this must be approved by the board of directors.
-The articles of association may contain additional requirements/restrictions for share transfers.
+Transfers of shares of an exempted company are governed by the company's articles of association.
+Typically, the company's articles of association will specify that transfers of shares require the consent of the board of directors and require the transferee (and sometimes the transferor) to execute a share transfer form in a form approved by the board of directors.
+The articles of association may contain additional or other requirements/restrictions for share transfers.

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?